 - How to avoid known mistakes, achieve maximum benefits and best possible performance?

 Table of Content

-- ByD – SAC Integration from Technical Perspective
+- ByD – SAC Integration from a Technical Perspective

 - Step-by-Step Procedure to integrate ByD and SAC

-- Recommendations – What to Consider, when you integrate both Systems
+- Recommendations – What to Consider when integrating both Systems

 Built-in Analytics within SAP Business ByDesign (BYD):

 SAP Business ByDesign is a cloud-based ERP solution, which delivers integrated and insight-driven business processes for mid-size companies.
-Accordingly built-in analytics is a key theme for SAP Business ByDesign and customers get the analytics content as an integrated part of their standard processes out-of-the box.
+Built-in analytics is a key theme for SAP Business ByDesign and customers get the analytics content as an integrated part of their standard processes out-of-the box.